 Search Engine Optimization (SEO) is a huge market.
 SEO allows your website to be acknowledged by Google as a high ranking page.
 Consumers often do not scroll past the first page of Google.
 Because of that it is important that business pages land on that first page of Google for better chances to be seen.

 You can set yourself apart from other freelance writers by learning and applying SEO.
 Mastering this area will almost always guarantee you a job over someone who does not offer this service.
+Getting paid to do SEO can be a lucrative endeavor.

 Fact Check Your Work